 Following the 2019 ESA Amendments, Cinemark and Regal receive an additional monthly theater access fee that began on November 1, 2019 in consideration for NCM LLC's access to certain on-screen advertising inventory after the advertised showtime of a feature film.
-These fees are also based upon a fixed payment per patron beginning at \$0.025 per patron on November 1, 2019, (ii) \$0.0375 per patron beginning on November 1, 2020, (iii) \$0.05 per patron beginning on November 1, 2021 and (v) increase 8% every five years beginning November 1, 2027.
+These fees are also based upon a fixed payment per patron: (i) beginning at \$0.025 per patron on November 1, 2019, (ii) \$0.0375 per patron beginning on November 1, 2020, (iii) \$0.052 per patron beginning on November 1, 2022 and (v) increase 8% every five years beginning November 1, 2027.
 Additionally, following the 2019 ESA Amendments, beginning on November 1, 2019, NCM LLC is entitled to display the Platinum Spot, an additional single unit that is either 30 or 60 seconds of the Noovie pre-show in the trailer position directly prior to the "attached" trailers preceding the feature film.
 The "attached" trailers are those provided by studios to Cinemark and Regal that are with the feature film, which is at least one trailer, but sometimes two or more trailers.
 In consideration for the utilization of the theaters for the Platinum Spots, Cinemark and Regal are entitled to receive 25% of all revenue generated for the actual display of Platinum Spots in their applicable theaters, subject to a specified minimum.
 If NCM LLC runs advertising in more than one concurrent advertisers' Platinum Spot for any portion of the network over a period of time, then NCM LLC will be required to satisfy a minimum average CPM for that period of time.
 The Company does not owe the founding members any theater access fees or any Platinum Spot revenue share when the theaters are not displaying the Company's pre-show or when the Company does not have access to the theaters.
-As such, the Company did not owe these fees for the three months ended June 25, 2020 and will not owe these fees while the founding members' theaters are closed in connection with the COVID-19 Pandemic.
+As such, the Company did not and will not owe these fees for the period of time the founding members' theaters were temporarily closed due to the COVID-19 Pandemic and future fees will be reduced if attendance remains lower than historical levels.
 The digital screen fee is calculated based upon average screens in use during each month.
-No digital screen fees were incurred for the three months ended June 25, 2020 and no fees will be incurred for months where no screens are in use and fees will be reduced for months where screens are in use for only part of the month.
+No digital screen fees were or will be incurred for the period of time the founding member's theaters were temporarily closed due to the COVID-19 Pandemic and future fees will be reduced for months where screens are in use for only part of the month.